apple/swift-nio-transport-services/CONTRIBUTING.md

     git config commit.template dev/git.commit.template

+### Run CI checks locally

+You can run the Github Actions workflows locally using [act](https://github.com/nektos/act).
+For detailed steps on how to do this please see [https://github.com/swiftlang/github-workflows?tab=readme-ov-file#running-workflows-locally](https://github.com/swiftlang/github-workflows?tab=readme-ov-file#running-workflows-locally).

 ## How to contribute your work

 Please open a pull request at https://github.com/apple/swift-nio-transport-services.
 Make sure the CI passes, and then wait for code review.